I've not had time to post to this blog lately; COVID stats are improving here in the Northwest US, and thus I am commuting to my day job again.

 This is good news I guess--the "health is improving" aspect, anyway?

 I don't know what happened to the Multitrak.....I sold it?
-Loaned it out?
-Can't remember.....
+Loaned it?
+Couldn't remember.....

-I have four New Old Stock 3394's in my junk box.
-Can I make a single board, low parts count synth out of these IC's?
-Where would I start?
+I had four new old stock CEM3394's in my junk box.
+Could I make a single board, low parts count synth out of these IC's?

 (Aside: The post's final comment from "Grumpy Mike" makes me sad, it's the kind of fear and loathing and BS I really dislike; besides, he's wrong.
 Sequential CEM based gear from that era didn't use 16 or whatever DACs in a single synth, and when they worked correctly had internal CV's that didn't sag--you could hold a single chord for hours and it was solid).